-Resident and Community Advisors are available to students, conduct rounds three to four times a night and make sure exterior doors are secured.
+- Resident Advisors are available to students, conduct rounds three to four times a night and make sure exterior doors are secured.

-A Coordinator of Student Development is assigned to each hall, is a full-time, live-in professional who is able to respond to emergencies if they occur, and alert the community if anything suspicious occurs.
+- A Coordinator of Student Development assigned to each neighborhood is a full-time, live-in professional who is able to respond to emergencies if they occur, and alert the community if anything suspicious occurs.

-- Dialing 9-1-1 on any campus phone connects you directly to University Police.
+- Dialing 9-1-1 on any campus phone or cell phone connects you directly to a University Police Dispatcher.

 - "Blue Light" emergency phones, located throughout campus, also connect to University Police via the 9-1-1 system.

 - Map of "Blue Light" emergency phone locations (pdf).

 University Police Dispatchers are certified in the use of the Emergency Medical Dispatch Protocol, certified in the use of First Aid and CPR, and certified in the use of Automatic External Defibrillators.
 Emergency Medical Technicians and/or Paramedics will also respond to care for the patient as well.